 3. Wells Fargo – Learning Sign Language

 This ad is so great because it deals with multiple tricky issues all at once – two lesbian moms, disability, and also, if I may add, race.
 And the narrative is just plain beautiful.
-Sure it may not have much to do with financial services on the face of it, but I’d rather see this on my TV, than ads of a couple rolling in the sack in order to sell me biscuits (I’m looking at you, Milano
+Sure it may not have much to do with financial services on the face of it, but I’d rather see this on my TV, than ads of a couple rolling in the sack in order to sell me biscuits (I’m looking at you, Milano).
+So thanks.

 4. City Gym (Google Small Businesses)